otrv4/otrv4/otrv4.md

 OTRv4 uses almost the same data types as specified in OTRv3 (bytes, shorts, ints, MPIs, and DATA) with the addition of:
-(TODO: we need to specify exactly how to serialize the point)

 ```
 Nonce (NONCE):